MaheshShukla1/Networking-Fundamentals-Notes/README.md

  ## [Firewall & IDS IPS](https://github.com/MaheshShukla1/Networking-Fundamentals-Notes/wiki/Firewall-&-IDS-IPS)

+# Comprehensive Guide to VPNs and Wireless Networks

+This repository provides a detailed guide to understanding Virtual Private Networks (VPNs) and Wireless Networks, covering their definitions, functionalities, types, security implications, and setup recommendations.

+## What is VPN?

+A Virtual Private Network (VPN) creates a secure, private connection over a public network like the internet to protect your online activities.

+### How does a VPN work?

+- **Encryption**: Your data is encrypted to ensure only authorized parties can understand it.

+- **Secure Tunnel**: Encrypted data travels through a secure tunnel to a VPN server.

+- **Decryption and Routing**: The VPN server decrypts your data and forwards it to its destination on the internet.

+- **Anonymity**: To the internet, your data appears to come from the VPN server, masking your real location and identity.

+## Types of VPN

+- **Remote Access VPN**: Securely connects individual users to a remote network.

+- **Site-to-Site VPN**: Connects entire networks, commonly used by companies with multiple offices.

+- **Intranet-based VPN**: Joins multiple remote locations into a single private network.

+- **Extranet-based VPN**: Connects external parties like customers to a private network.

+## Pros of Using a VPN

+- **Enhanced Privacy**: Masks your IP address and encrypts your data, protecting you from surveillance.

+- **Bypass Geographical Restrictions**: Access content not available in your country by connecting to servers elsewhere.

+- **Secure Public Wi-Fi**: Keeps your data safe on unsecured public networks.

+- **Avoid Throttling**: Prevents ISPs from slowing down your internet speed based on your activities.

+## Cons of Using VPN

+- **Speed Impact**: Encryption and routing can sometimes slow down your internet speed.

+- **Website Blocking**: Some sites detect and block VPN connections.

+- **Cost**: Quality VPN services often come with a subscription fee.

+- **Trust in Provider**: You need to trust your VPN provider with your data.

+## VPN and Privacy

+VPNs are crucial for protecting your online privacy by masking your IP address and encrypting data, making it difficult for anyone to track your online activities.

+## Legality of VPNs

+In most countries, VPNs are legal and widely used for privacy and security.
+However, some countries restrict VPN usage due to censorship or monitoring concerns.

+## Understanding Wireless Networks

+Wireless networks use radio waves to connect devices without physical cables, providing convenience but also introducing security challenges.
+Protocols manage data transmission rules, ensuring devices know when to send and receive data.

+### Vulnerabilities of Wireless Networks

+- **Eavesdropping**: Anyone within range can intercept and listen to data transmissions, potentially exposing sensitive information.

+- **Unauthorized Access**: Weakly protected networks can be accessed by unauthorized users, leading to data theft or network disruption.

+- **Interferences**: External devices or networks can disrupt wireless signals, impacting network performance.

+- **Spoofing**: Malicious actors can create fake networks (Evil Twins) to trick users into connecting and steal their data.

+- **Physical Attacks**: Hardware vulnerabilities like router attacks can compromise network integrity.

+### Common Wireless Network Threats

+- **Rogue Access Points**: Unauthorized access points create backdoors into secure networks.

+- **War Driving**: Driving around to discover and exploit unprotected WiFi networks.

+- **Evil Twin Attacks**: Setting up fake networks to intercept user data.

+- **Wireless Phishing**: Tricking users into connecting to malicious websites.

+- **Denial of Service (DoS)**: Overloading networks to disrupt service.

+- **Man-in-the-Middle Attacks**: Intercepting and altering communication between devices.

+### Wireless Encryption Protocols

+- **WEP (Wired Equivalent Privacy)**: Basic encryption vulnerable to key cracking.

+- **WPA (WiFi Protected Access)**: Improved encryption with periodic key changes.

+- **WPA2 (WiFi Protected Access 2)**: Strong encryption using AES.

+- **WPA3 (WiFi Protected Access 3)**: Enhanced security against brute-force attacks.

+### Secure Wireless Network Setup

+- **Choose the Right Router**: Select a router supporting WPA3 and keep firmware updated.

+- **Change Default Router Password**: Set a strong, unique password to prevent unauthorized access.

+- **Enable Network Encryption**: Use WPA3 or WPA2 for secure data transmission.

+- **Create a Strong Network Password**: Protect network access with a strong password.

+- **Disable Remote Management**: Minimize security risks by disabling remote access unless necessary.

+- **Set Up a Guest Network**: Separate guest access to protect main network devices.

+- **Turn on Network Firewalls**: Activate built-in firewalls for added security.

+- **Turn off WPS**: Disable WiFi Protected Setup to reduce vulnerabilities.

+- **Wireless Intrusion Prevention System (WIPS)**: Constantly monitor network activity, identify threats, and take preventive measures to maintain network security.

 ## What's Included? 📚
 * 💻 Basics of Networking: Understand the fundamental principles of networking, including communication protocols, data transmission, and network topologies.